grenn24/News-Aggregator-with-chrome-extension-/README.md

 Fetches a list of news articles belonging to a specific topic listed under navigation pane.\
 News topic parameter and article list are passed down to the news.html template as arguments.

-3. **News Route '/News/[topic]'**
+3. **Search Route '/News/Search/[keyword]'**

-Fetches a list of news articles belonging to a specific keyword based on search input specified by the user.\
+Fetches a list of news articles belonging to a specific keyword based on search input by the user.\
 News keyword parameter and article list are passed down to the search.html template as arguments.

 ## HTML Code